-- 5.51.
+- 5.54.
 Waterman Infrastructure & Environment Limited has undertaken an assessment of the potential effects of noise and vibration during the demolition and construction works upon sensitive receptors for the ES.
-The potential effects from noise on completion and operation of the development from fixed mechanical plant and changes in road traffic noise as a result of the development is also assessed. - 5.52.
+The potential effects from noise on completion and operation of the development from fixed mechanical plant and changes in road traffic noise as a result of the development is also assessed. - 5.55.
 The assessment of the noise and vibration effects during the construction and operational phase of High Hayden Garden Community has been established in accordance with published guidelines and best practice.
-To inform the assessment, comprehensive baseline environmental noise surveys were undertaken from Thursday 15th September 2016 to Monday 19th September 2016.
-The measured noise levels over the weekday and weekend period were comparable. - 5.53.
-In agreement with Environmental Health at East Northamptonshire Council, the measured noise levels were increased by 1dB to represent 2020 conditions and a basis on which the assessment is undertaken.
-A 1dB increase is equivalent to a 25% increase in road traffic noise.
+To inform the assessment, comprehensive baseline environmental noise surveys were undertaken during September 2016.
+The measured noise levels over the weekday and weekend period were comparable. - 5.56.
+Given the lapse of time from the original baseline survey and now, a check on noise monitoring was undertaken in September 2022 adjacent to the A6 using CRTN shortened measurement procedure, together with short-term measurements adjacent to Newton/Rushden Road to the south of the Site and Newton/Upper Higham Lane to the north.
+Comparison with the 2016 measurement data indicated noise levels were within +/- 2dB of those measured in 2016 and therefore considered comparable. - 5.57.

-- 5.54.
 Although the development is predicted to result in some increases in road traffic noise on the local road network, they are predominantly less than 1dB and not exceed 2dB at sensitive receptor locations, when compared to the without development scenario.
-On this basis the overall effect is considered insignificant. - 5.55.
-The masterplan includes sufficient set-back from the A6 to allow for the traffic road levels and any potential future dualling of the A6. - 5.56.
+On this basis the overall effect is considered insignificant. - 5.58.
+The masterplan includes sufficient set-back from the A6 to allow for the traffic road levels and any potential future dualling of the A6. - 5.59.
 It is expected that a planning condition will control details of the mitigation strategy.